pardamike/js-array-of-objects-sort/README.md

 # js-array-of-objects-sort
-Extend Array.prototype to have a function for sorting an array of objects by a specified object property
+Extend Array.prototype to have a method for sorting an array of objects by a specified object property

 # Notes